MicrosoftDocs/azure-devops-docs/docs/organizations/security/about-permissions.md

 There are three main access levels: **Stakeholder**, **Basic**, and **Basic + Test Plans**.
 Stakeholder access provides free access to an unlimited number of users to a limited set of features.
 For more information, see [Stakeholder access quick reference](stakeholder-access.md).

 To give a user access to Agile portfolio management or test case management features, [change access levels](change-access-levels.md), not permissions.

-Changing the access level for users or groups doesn’t automatically grant them access to a project or the web portal.
-To connect to a project and the web portal, users or groups must be added to a team or a security group.
-Ensure that your users have both the necessary permissions and the appropriate access level by [adding them to the project or a team](add-users-team-project.md).
+For more information, see [About access levels](access-levels.md).

 ## Permissions

 All users added to Azure DevOps are added to one or more default *security groups*.
 Security groups are assigned *permissions*, which either **Allow** or **Deny** access to a feature or task.